Baumann & Cie, Banquiers: History

+The company was founded in Basel in the year 1920 as a private bank under the name of Ed.
+Greutert & Cie.
+In 1940, the bank was renamed Sturzenegger & Cie.

 According to a lawsuit SOCIETE INTERNATIONALE, ETC. v.
 McGranery, 111 F. Supp.
 435 (D.D.C.
 1953) filed in the District Court, District of Columbia on February 19, 1953, E. Greutert & Cie and H. Sturzenegger & Cie were used to conceal the ownership of companies by I. G. Farben during the Nazi years.
 Ed.
 Greutert & Cie. (and its successor firm, H. Sturzenegger & Cie.), a Swiss banking partnership, and others unknown with the ultimate purpose and objective " to conceal, camouflage, and cloak the ownership, control, and domination by I. G. Farben of properties and interests in many countries of the world, including the United States, other than Germany."The firm collaborated with Nazi Germany and was closely allied with I.G.
 Farben. acting as "general trustee and banker" for I.G.
 Farben's foreign holdings.

 H. Sturzenegger changed its name to Baumann & Cie, Banquiers in 1984.
-In 2009, the Zurich branch opened, followed by the expansion to Olten in 2016.
+In 2009, the Zürich branch opened, followed by the expansion to Olten in 2016.

 In 2015, the bank was fined 7.7 million dollars by the United States Justice Department for assisting American clients to evade taxes.
 In 2016 the bank reported a profit of 13.3 million Swiss Francs, a drop of about 15% from the previous year.